Home Compare ACGL vs AGS.BR

 Profitability

-On profitability, Arch Capital Group Ltd. ranks near the top of the group; ageas SA/NV sits in the weaker half.
+The same broad pattern appears on profitability: Arch Capital Group Ltd. ranks near the top of the group, while ageas SA/NV stays in the weaker half.

 ACGL